Cnidolscolus Stimulosus: It’s The Real Sting

 I boil the spurge nettle root then peel it, like a potato.
 Some times the outer cover come off more like bark, depending on the age of the root.
 It has a non-edible cord — read too tough to eat — up the middle that pulls out like a string.
 Once cooked, some folks put the root through a ricer to make it softer, I just chop it up.
 With butter, and a little salt and pepper, spurge nettle root tastes like pasta to me.
 Oh, and it is always al dente.
 It becomes edible but is never “soft” but rather like an old potato in texture.
 I recently read one reference that said don’t eat the upper portion of the roots.
 Never knew that, haven’t been bothered by said.
 I don’t eat the stem but the upper part of the root is the main part.
 I shall continue to eat the entire root.
 Beside, if there are cyanonic glycocides present they will be driven off by the boiling.
 Don’t cook in aluminum.

 If you didn’t get rid up the above-ground part of the plant, you will probably converge with the spurge and have the urge to submerge the spot stung in cool water.
 The spines are like little glass spikes full of acid.
 Is the sting agony?
 No. Is it God awful?
 No. Does it burn?
 Oh, yes.
 Will it irritate you for an hour?
 Most certainly.
 Will you wish you hadn’t brushed up against it?
 Absolutely, but it is not horrible and it will be gone soon.
-Fire ants are far worse and they can make you itch for weeks.
+(Our local “stinging nettle” in the Urtica genus is far, far worse.)
+Fire ants are far worse as well and they can make you itch for weeks.
 Be a man, even if you aren’t, and get on with digging up the root.
-The pain will pass.
+The pain will pass in an hour or so.
 Eating the root will be just revenge for the sting.

 That the root of the C. stimulosus is edible is not in question, but what about the seeds?
 In the book “Edible and Useful Plants of Texas and the Southwest: A Practical Guide” by Delena Tull, 1999, the author tells how to harvest the seeds of the Cnidoscolus texanus, a close cousin of the C. stimulosus.
 No mention is made about eating the root of the C. Texanus.
 That’s a tad odd.
 So, what about the seeds of the C. stimulosus since we know the root is edible?
 There are some unattributed comments on websites that say they are edible but no authorities quoted and no one saying they in fact ate some of the C. stimulosus seeds themselves.